 - 6-inch chef knives offer greater control than larger knives.
 This makes them more adaptable for tasks like deboning a chicken thigh.

 - 8-inch chef knives are more unwieldy.
-With a proper chef’s grip, control is simple, but home cooks may struggle to use these knives effectively.
+With a proper chef’s grip, control is simple, but a home cook may struggle to use these knives effectively.

-- A 6-inch is well-suited to a small kitchen without space for large chopping boards.
+- A 6-incher is well-suited to a small kitchen without space for large chopping boards.
 In professional kitchens, it is a rarity coveted by prep chefs needing to perform delicate tasks.

-- An 8-inch suits home kitchens and professional kitchens, although some home chefs may find the size intimidating.
+- An 8-inch chef’s knife suits home kitchens and professional kitchens, although some home chefs may find the size intimidating.

 - A 6-inch is a versatile tool but has its limits.
 It can slice delicate fish and meat but is less useful when chopping large cuts of meat or many vegetables at once.

 - An 8-inch is highly versatile.
 It benefits from substantial knife weight and cutting volume and can handle heavy-duty cutting, as well as regular prep cutting.

 6 or 8 Inch Chef Knife: Side by Side Comparison

 Think of your most common kitchen tasks.
 Measure them against the information above, and you’re just beginning to grasp which size knife would suit you for providing the best results.

 Still unsure about which to get?
 Let’s take a deeper look at the tasks you can perform with an 8 inch vs. 6 inch chef knife.

 What do you use a 6-inch chef knife for?
 This size is perfect for precision cuts and finely dicing vegetables such as onions and garlic.
 It’s also useful for cutting thin, attractive slices of meat for guests.
 Examples include preparing sashimi (check out these fine quality sushi knives) or neatly slicing grilled lamb shoulder off the bone.